pedestal/pedestal/app/docs/design-spec.md

 With option 3 we can generate inform messages without knowing anything about what will consume them.

+Option 4 has not been considered carefully.

 One final point is that we can always chose to show less information in downstream processing.

+Within a single inform message, each event entry has an old and new state.
+This is the same old and new state for each event entry.
+The old and new state that comes out of a transaction is represented as just one single change, not a series of changes.
+We do not want intermediate changes to leak out of the transaction.

+#### Open Issue: access to the information model

+It might be useful to have some way to query the information model (with Datalog).
+If this were available then the dispatch map functions could query the model and we could just pass them diffs.

+If we decided to allow widgets to send non-update requests to the information model, then they could send queries (again Datalog).

 #### Open Issue: large adds and removes